 - Offer ongoing substance disorder treatment for individuals who have opted for detoxification

 Generally, detox or detoxification refers to a process in which toxins are removed from the human body.
+Detox services are a common staple of drug and alcohol rehab.
 In the case of addiction treatment, the term “detoxification” refers to the specific period that the human body is given to metabolize and process any alcohol and drugs in the system.
 The process aims to remove the toxic influence that drugs can have on those who are struggling with the misuse of substances.
+These services help usher you into the next phase of the continuum of care.

-Here at Sana Lake, we take pride in our medical detox and personalized approach that employs several licensed and professional team members with different areas of expertise.
+Here at Sana Lake in Missouri, we take pride in our medical detox center and personalized approach that employs several licensed and professional team members with different areas of expertise.
 Our medical staff of doctors, psychiatrists, and nurse practitioners will ensure a medically safe and comfortable environment for withdrawal management.
-Additionally, they will put a focus on general physical and mental health to ensure the well-rounded health of each member.
+Additionally, they will put focus on general physical and mental health to ensure the well-rounded health of each member.

 At Sana Lake, we offer a medically supervised drug detox treatment plan to help members boost their recovery.
 Medical detoxification also prevents relapses in the future.
 Our highly effective treatment follows three steps: